WasatchCloudBase/CustomAirspace/README.md

 See the header for the custom airspace text file for info on updating FlySkyHy airspace settings.

+FlySkyHy limitations:
+  - Only one custom airspace file can be loaded at a time
+  - The custom airspace file can only include 999 airspace objects

 # Development Information
 This script was developed in Microsoft Visual Studio Code on Windows using Python 3.10.11 (although the script is pretty basic; any recent version of Python is likely to work fine).